indre-idenfy/Documentation/pages/FAQ.md

 - ##### Do you repeat callback sending?
 Yes. iDenfy API will repeat a call once (after 0.5 seconds) if the initial callback sending has failed.
 If the second callback fails - an associated identification is flaged with "callback failed" state.

+- ##### How many callbacks to expect?
+If your identifications are processed only automatically - just one - after processing is done.
+If your identifications are processed automatically and then reviewed manually (Please refer to [Functionality configuration](https://github.com/idenfy/Documentation#functionality-customisation)) - then in total two - one after an automatic processing and one after a manual verification.

 ## Camera issues FAQ's

 - ##### Why your platform can not detect camera when using an iPhone with Chrome or Firefox web-browser?